usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E1B1.rst

 Installation and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As a cloud-based platform, a license must first be obtained, and a cloud instance deployed by Tenable.
-Once that is completed, Tenable.io can be accessed through the web interface located at https://cloud.tenable.com.
+Once that is completed, Tenable.io can be accessed through the `Tenable.io web interface <https://cloud.tenable.com>`__.

 Deploy an agent
 ^^^^^^^^^^^^^^^